ARTS-Laboratory/Drone-Delivered-Vibration-Sensor/hardware_design/README.md

 1. Ryan's Work
 1. Focused on reducing package footprint while improving manufacturability.
 1. Creating a stable package with options for different situations.

+## Version 0.3
+1. Ryan's Work
+1. Same base package but includes RF and RTC for wireless synchronization.